Alex427427427/obsidian_1/Physics/2 Classical Electromagnetism/3 Electromagnetic Waves/6 Energy Flow of the EM Field.md

 Tags: [[Electromagnetism]] [[Electromagnetic Waves]] [[19 Energy is the Fluid Emerging from Charges]] [[20 The Electric Field Holds Energy Density]] [[21 The Magnetic Field Holds Energy Density]]
 ___
+What used to be a mediator of force has now taken to a life of its own.
 We are now ready to fully understand the dynamics of energy transfer in an electromagnetic field.
 ## Energy Density in General
 The electric field holds energy density $u$. [[20 The Electric Field Holds Energy Density]] It holds it with magnitude
 $$u=\frac{1}{2}\epsilon_0|\vec E|^2$$